andre-amato/CarentalMVP/README.md

 ## Overview

-This project demonstrates a car rental booking engine with a robust architecture following Domain-Driven Design principles.
-The application features a monorepo structure with separate backend and frontend components that share common utilities and types.
+This project demonstrates a car rental booking engine with an architecture following Domain-Driven Design principles.
+The application features a monorepo structure with separate backend and frontend components.

 ## Features

-- User registration and authentication
+- User registration
 - Vehicle browsing by availability and date range
 - Booking creation and management
 - Dynamic seasonal pricing (peak, mid, off-season)